rehbergT/zeroSum/README.md

     make

-As explained in [performance advice](#performance-advice) AVX instructions can be used when your compiler and your CPU architecture supports them.
+As explained in [performance advice](#performance-advice) AVX instructions can be used if your compiler and your CPU architecture supports them.
 By default the Makefile is configured  to compile <em>zeroSum</em> for the currently used architecture (<em>native</em>).
 This can be adjusted in the beginning of the Makefile.